 On the other hand, flat blades lack curvature and can produce less lift, leading to less efficient airflow.

 Blade shape influences the interaction between the fan and the surrounding air, ultimately determining the amount of airflow produced.

 Blade material and its impact on performance

-Ceiling fan performance and efficiency are dependent on the blade material, particularly concerning blade pitch.
-Airflow and energy consumption are influenced by the distinct characteristics of each material.
+Ceiling fan performance and efficiency are dependent on the blade material, particularly the blade pitch.
+The unique properties of each material have an impact on airflow and energy consumption.

 Difference In Blade Pitch Efficiency Between 3-Blade And 5-Blade Ceiling Fans